Updated on February 5th, 2025 by Felix Martinez

 Certainly, commodity businesses are not the most defensive businesses, thanks to their cyclicality.
 This can be seen by looking at Nucor’s performance during the 2007-2009 financial crisis:

-Nucor’s earnings-per-share were decimated by the financial crisis.
-The company is one of few Dividend Aristocrats whose earnings actually turned negative during this tumultuous time period.
-Earnings have only recently caught up to their pre-recession levels, although Nucor has continued to steadily increase its dividend payments.
+The financial crisis decimated Nucor’s earnings-per-share.
+The company is one of few Dividend Aristocrats whose earnings turned negative during this tumultuous period.
+Earnings have only recently caught up to their pre-recession levels, although Nucor has steadily increased its dividend payments.

 Valuation & Expected Returns

-Nucor is expected to report adjusted earnings-per-share of about $13.60 in fiscal 2024.
-That puts the price-to-earnings ratio at ~14.1, which is above our fair value estimate of 12.0.
-For steel producers, we remain more cautious than the general market, in part due to the volatility of commodity prices.
+Nucor is expected to report adjusted earnings-per-share of about $6.75 in fiscal 2025.
+That puts the price-to-earnings ratio at ~19.5, which is above our fair value estimate of 12.0.
+We remain more cautious than the general market for steel producers, partly due to the volatility of commodity prices.

 We see fair value at 12 times earnings, meaning Nucor is overvalued today.
-If the P/E multiple contracts from 14.1 to 12, it would reduce annual returns by -3.2% over the next five years.
+If the P/E multiple contracts from 19.5 to 12, it would reduce annual returns by more than -9% over the next five years.

-The current yield is 1.1%, and we expect EPS to decline by 0.9% each year over the next five years.
-We see negative total annual returns of -3% in the next five years.
+The current yield is 1.7%, and we expect EPS to grow 20.6% each year over the next five years.
+We see total annual returns of ~11% in the next five years.

 Final Thoughts

-Nucor’s status as a Dividend Aristocrat and, following its most recent dividend increase as a Dividend King, helps it to stand out among the highly volatile materials sector.
+Nucor’s status as a Dividend Aristocrat and its most recent dividend increase as a Dividend King help it stand out among the highly volatile materials sector.
 There are a handful of raw materials businesses that have multi-decade track records of compounding their adjusted earnings-per-share.

-The share price rally has also elevated Nucor’s valuation, and we now see the stock as significantly overvalued.
-Overall, the stock has a sell recommendation at the current price.
+We now see the stock as attractively priced given projected earnings growth.
+Overall, the stock has a buy recommendation at the current price.

 Additionally, the following Sure Dividend databases contain the most reliable dividend growers in our investment universe: